 Netflix tests

-• Netflix test results: McAfee Safe Connect unblocked all the Netflix U.S., U.K., and Australia only.
+- Netflix test results: McAfee Safe Connect unblocked only Netflix U.S. and Australia.

 One benefit of using VPNs is unblocking geo-restricted content on streaming services.
 Netflix is the most persistent about stopping the usage of VPNs, so we test every VPN we review with the service.

-Other than Netflix Canada, McAfee Safe Connect had no issues with streaming the other Netflix libraries we tried.
-Just note that it's not the most reliable VPN for streaming
+McAfee Safe Connect had minimal issues once we opened a movie or show to stream.
+Just note that it's not the most reliable VPN for streaming.

 DNS leak test